 6. Improves academic performance

-Study have shown that co-education have resulted in overall improved academic performance of a student.
-In fact, a higher percentage of girls not only lowers the amount of classroom disruption, but also foster a better relationship between students and their teachers.
-It have been found that classes with more than 55 percent of girls displayed better examination results and less violent outbursts overall.
-It was due to positive influence of the girls in the classroom environment.
+The study has shown that co-education has resulted in overall improved academic performance of a student.
+In fact, a higher percentage of girls not only lowers the amount of classroom disruption but also fosters a better relationship between students and their teachers.
+It has been found that classes with more than 55 percent of girls displayed better examination results and less violent outbursts overall.
+It was due to the positive influence of the girls in the classroom environment.

-Boys and Girls studying under same roof or educational institute makes the environment meticulous.
-All students gets same curriculum and same experiences if they are studied together.
+Boys and Girls studying under the same roof or educational institute makes the environment meticulous.
+All students get the same curriculum and same experiences if they are studied together.
 Every child irrespective of their sex gets the same knowledge and wisdom.

 8. Behavioral changes

-Boys behavior, style of communication changes and they behave decently when around girls.
+Boys’ behavior, style of communication change and they behave decently when around girls.
 They refrain from using abusive and rough language, dress properly, while girls overcome their shyness and become more confident and understand boys better.

 9. Survival for the future

 Men and women should live together and know each other well for a successful married life.
-Co-education is the first step toward this goal, it teaches empathy, teamwork and compassion and mingle with each other well so that in future they live a successful life with each other.
+Co-education is the first step toward this goal, it teaches empathy, teamwork, and compassion and mingles with each other well so that in the future they live a successful life with each other.

 10. Overcome fear of opposite gender

 However, some people are still opposed to the system of co-education.
 According to them, the system is against Indian culture and tradition.
-It is also argued that girls feel more free in an institution which is meant only for girls where they have a greater scope of developing their personality.
+It is also argued that girls feel freer in an institution that is meant only for girls where they have a greater scope of developing their personality.
 They also participate in sports, dramatics, and debates more freely.
-Teachers of the subject like Biology also find it easier to explain some chapters more thoroughly if only girls and boys are sitting in the class.
-Sex education has also been introduced and in co-educational schools, teachers find it difficult to discuss these topics in the class.
+Teachers of subjects like Biology also find it easier to explain some chapters more thoroughly if only girls and boys are sitting in the class.
+Sex education has also been introduced and in co-educational schools, teachers find it difficult to discuss these topics in class.